rgrempel/elm-web-api/README.md

 ## Supported browsers

-One question I haven't entirely settled on is how to account for the fact that some of these facilities might not always be available.

-*   Where the Javascript can throw exceptions in the normal course of events, I'm accounting for that in the API (i.e. via using `Result`, `Maybe` or `Task` to wrap the return value, as appropriate).

-*   In principle, I could use the same mechanism to deal with whole facilities that aren't present (e.g. returning a `Maybe Storage` in `WebAPI.Storage` so that I can return `Nothing` if it's not present).
-However, that would add some complexity for the client for possibly little gain.

-*   I have now set up testing via Travis and SauceLabs, so that I can precisely define which browsers are supported.
-In some cases, I have been doing just a little bit of custom support for browser quirks.
+I have now set up testing via Travis and SauceLabs, and you can see at the top of this page a graphic that indicates which browsers I'm testing against.

-*   You can see the graphic for supported browsers at the top of this page.
-    Note that IE 9 and below are giving me strange errors in testing, which I haven't been able to quickly understand.
-If anyone greatly cares about IE 9 and below, let me know and I'll look into it with more energy.
+Let me know if you think I should try out some older verions as well.

-*   For the moment, I'm not thinking too hard about supporting node.js.
+For the moment, I'm not thinking too hard about supporting node.js as well.
 That's a somewhat larger issue for Elm (it requires some shimming even to get elm-lang/core to work).
 Furthermore, it might make sense to have a separate package to wrap node.js-oriented APIs (and provide appropriate shims), even if there is some overlap.

 ## Installation